An official website of the United States government

 The U.S. Import and Export Price Indexes have many uses and users.
 What follows are some illustrative examples of the uses of these statistics.

 Data from the U.S. Import and Export Price Indexes are used to adjust U.S. Government foreign trade statistics for price level changes.
-Produced by the BEA, the contain a net export component that is real exports minus real imports.
+Produced by the BEA, the National Income and Product Accounts (NIPA) contain a net export component that is real exports minus real imports.
 Following are the basic formulas for deriving GDP and real imports:

 Import and export price index data are used by the BEA to revise the nominal import and nominal export values in order to obtain their real values: